STIXProject/stixproject.github.io/documentation/utilities/index.md

 ### Python APIs (python-stix)

-The `python-stix` APIs provide [machine-generated bindings and higher-level APIs](http://stix.readthedocs.org/en/latest/api_vs_bindings/index.html) which aid in the creation, consumption, and manipulation of STIX content.
+The `python-stix` APIs provide [machine-generated bindings and higher-level APIs](http://stix.readthedocs.org/en/latest/api_vs_bindings/index.html) that aid in the creation, consumption, and manipulation of STIX content.
 STIX documents can be serialized to and from Python dictionaries, JSON, and schema-valid XML documents.

 Our hope is to lift developers above the XML and allow them to focus on creating and parsing cyber threat intelligence as STIX without having to worry about things like XML namespaces, document ordering of elements, or schema locations.